Trovemaster/TROVE/docs/source/newmolecules.rst

 The pot File
 ------------

 The pot file is used to define potential energy surfaces in TROVE.
-Although TROVE re-expands the PES in whichever coordinates have been chosen in the mol file (see Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__, the program needs the potential energy function as part of this process.
+Although TROVE re-expands the PES in whichever coordinates have been chosen in the mol file (see :doc:`theory`, the program needs the potential energy function as part of this process.
 As with the mol file the pot file can make use of parameters defined in the input file.

 A typical pot file contains multiple PES functions which return the energy for a given geometry.
 For a given molecule class many functions may be implemented to test different PESs or compare against functions given in the literature.
 The choice of PES is defined in the input file.